No, applications must be mailed or couriered to the Student Awards Office and received by the deadline.

 Specific information detailing how you can search and apply for Work Study positions will be emailed to your Queen’s email account at the end of July.

 All Queen’s students can view their personal award information in their SOLUS Student Center.
 The information is organized by academic year, and will provide you with a summary of the awards you have been granted as well as disbursement details identifying when the money will be deposited to your Student Financial Account.
-As an entering student, we will update this information for the 2012 academic year by August 1, 2012.
+As an entering student, we will update this information mid August.

 In August, you may see all of your Queen’s awards and scholarships on your SOLUS Student Center.
 To view your awards, simply log into SOLUS and click on the “View Financial Aid” link, available in the “Finances” section.
 Once there, you will be able to view your scholarships and awards broken down by academic year.